 One of its bundle packages, named the “ATX Deepseeker” package, gives buyers a supplemental 20-inch double D coil that punches even deeper when coupled with the pulse induction technology of the machine.
 This gives you signal penetration power unlike any other machine can provide.

-Another interesting thing to note was that Garrett’s first attempt at a gold detector was also the industry’s first attempt at creating a pulse induction detector that was also waterproof.
 Its resistance to water goes as deep as 10 feet.
 This makes the Garrett ATX perfect for any submerged gold prospecting escapades.
-On a lesser but equally more convenient note, its waterproof-ness also lets you use the machine in the rain without worry.
+On a lesser but equally more convenient note, the fact the machine is waterproof allows you to go out for a wet day detecting in the rain!